 - Intervertebral disc intradiscal gas (gas accumulates in the gaps that tears create in the fibres of the annulus)

-- Osteophytes of the vertebral apophyses (This is the where the disc joints the vertebra bone above and below, inflammation leads to bone spurs – osteophytes)
+- Osteophytes of the vertebral apophyses (inflammation leads to bone spurs – osteophytes)

-- Sclerosis of the end plates (The vertebral bones that above and below the disc become stiffened and hardened with changes in their material)
+- Sclerosis of the end plates (The vertebral bones above and below the disc become stiffened and hardened)

 3. Intervertebral disc herniation

-The term disc herniation simply means there has been some displacement of intervertebral disc material beyond the intervertebral disc space.
-The intervertebral disc space is bordered by the vertebra (end plates above and below) and around its circumference the outer edge of the ring apophyses (ring that marks where the annulus joins to the vertebral body above and below).
-Now, remember that a disc has a number of associated structures including the nucleus, cartilage, apophyseal bone and annular tissue.
-The displaced material may be one of these structures or a combination of these.
-Therefore, it should be unequivocally noted that a disc herniation is not a synonym for a nucleus pulposus herniation as it may contain other structures.
+The term disc herniation means there has been some displacement of intervertebral disc material beyond the intervertebral disc space.
+The intervertebral disc space is bordered by the vertebra (endplates above and below) and around its circumference the outer edge of the ring apophyses.
+Disc material includes the nucleus, cartilage, apophyseal bone and annular tissue.
+The displaced content may be one of these structures or a combination.
+Disc herniation is not a synonym for an exclusive nucleus pulposus herniation as it may contain other structures.

 Disc bulging is not a synonym for a disc herniation.
-Technically speaking it has nothing to do with a disc herniation.
-Disc bulging is the term used to describe the extension of the whole circumference of the disc extending beyond to ring apophyses.
-This doesn’t have to be symmetrical.
-It may be localised and focal (bulging of less than 25% of fibres).
-Asymmetrical focal bulging is common where there is deformity above or below the level of the bulging disc.
-When evaluating any spinal segment, including the morphology of the disc, the level above and below must be considered.
+Disc bulging is the term used to describe the extension of the whole circumference of the disc extending beyond to ring apophyses (generally more than 25% of disc fibres) and can be asymmetrical.

-There are 2 types of herniated discs and are classified on the basis of their shape (of displaced material).
+There are two types of herniated discs and are classified on the basis of their shape (of displaced material).

 - Disc protrusion

-A disc protrusion takes up less than 25% of the disc circumference.
+A disc protrusion involves less than 25% of the disc circumference.
 The term for this is ‘focal’.
-The criterion to determine whether it is a disc protrusion on image (CT, MRI) is simple.
-When you look at the protruded disc, it is wider at the base (origin, at the start of the protrusion within the disc) than the width of the protruded material coming out of the disc.
+A disc protrusion is wider at the base (origin, at the start of the protrusion within the disc) than the width of the protruded material extending from the disc.
 The protruded intradiscal material must be continuous with the protruded disc material.
-That is, none has broken off.
+That is, there is no separation.

 - Disc extrusion

-This is almost exactly the opposite of a disc protrusion (above).
-In that, the width of the herniated material is larger outside the disc space than inside the disc.
-A subcategory of disc extrusion is disc sequestration and this is when there is no longer continuity between the intradiscal substance and the extruded disc substance.
-I.e. The extruded disc has broken off.
+In a disc extrusion, the width of the herniated material is larger outside the disc space than inside the disc.
+A subcategory of disc extrusion is disc sequestration.
+Sequestration occurs when there is no longer continuity between the intradiscal substance and the extruded disc substance.

-You may also be interested in reading these articles by our Balmain and Dee Why chiropractors
+You may also be interested in reading these articles by our Balmain and Rozelle physiotherapists